Gears of War 3: Fate of Carmine voting campaign

 Clayton Carmine, brother of Anthony and Benjamin, of the previous two games, appears in Gears of War 3.
 Carmine is more competent, witty, and muscular in the third game, with tattoos of his brothers and the reasons they died on his arms (Keep your head down! and Practice reloading!).
 He was shown wielding a Mulcher machine gun in several released pictures from the game.
 A vote was held between July 29, 2010, and September 6, 2010, to determine whether Carmine would live or die based on sales of Xbox avatar T-shirts available for purchase on Xbox Live; Epic had developed endings reflecting either choice prior to the conclusion of the vote.
 Additionally, actual T-shirts were available from San Diego Comic-Con with all purchases.
 The voting campaign raised over $150,000, which was all donated to Child's Play.

 Collaboration with Ice-T

 Ice-T voices the character of Griffin.
 It was announced during E3 2011 that Ice-T's band, Body Count, would be reuniting to make a song titled "The Gears of War", which was featured in the Horde 2.0 trailer.

 Unlockables

-Announced via Twitter from Cliff Bleszinski, Gears of War 3 will have unlockables just like Gears of War 2.
+Cliff Bleszinski announced via Twitter that Gears of War 3 would have unlockables just like Gears of War 2.